Who is Duncan Long?

 is forgotten; the artist that can create a memorable drawing is remembered -

-Since going to the medium of computer graphics, do you still use other methods, as in oils or watercolors?
+Since going to the medium of computer graphics, do you still use other methods, as in oils or watercolors to create your magazine and book cover artwork?

 I left oils to concentrate on pen and ink because it seemed more precise and was easier and faster to work with.
 The precision was essential for illustrating the technical subjects I was writing about (which included everything from firearms to how to write books).
 I packed up my oils and never got them out again (they still sit in a box on my desk at my parents’ home, collecting dust for over three decades now).

-Several years ago I started using the computer for illustrating my writing projects.
+Several years ago I started using the computer for illustrating my own books and magazine articles.
 One day I realized I hadn’t even touched my pens and drawing tools for almost a year.
 Stealth obsolescence, I guess.
 I packed them up and put the box on the shelf and have only opened it once to retrieve a ruler for measuring a picture.
 Currently, the only time I use a pencil or pen is to jot a note at the phone or to sign a check or contract.
 I guess it is pretty weird when you think about how fully the computer has changed the process of creating art.

 I don’t feel all the years with oils and ink were wasted, however.
-Many of the techniques I used are now employed with the computer artwork.
-The abilities gained with pencil, pen, and brush all go right into the strokes of the graphics pen.
+Many of the techniques I used are now employed with the computer artwork produced to illustrate book and magazine stories.
+The abilities I gained with pencil, pen, and brush all go right into the strokes of the graphics pen to produce today’s book cover illustrations.

-The best part of computer art, though, is that there're no turpentine fumes.
+The best part of computer book illustrations, though, is that there're no turpentine fumes.

-Which of your pieces of art is your favorite?
+Which of your magazine and book illustrations is your favorite?

-My favorites aren’t always those of the viewer.
-I’ve found one big plus of the Internet is that there is now the space to display almost all of an artist’s work so people can see them.
-What I’ve found in doing this with my online galleries is that graphic art pieces that would otherwise never been seen by anyone because I wasn’t too crazy about them are sometimes the favorites of some viewers.
+Of course my favorites magazine and book illustrations aren’t always those of the viewer.
+I’ve found one big plus of the Internet is that there is now the space to display many of my illustrations so people can see them.
+What I’ve found in doing this with my online galleries is that illustrations that would otherwise never been seen (or purchased for use in a magazine or book) are sometimes the favorites of some viewers, though only marginally attractive to my own eye.

-Bolstered by the favorable response from visitors to my site in the past, I now put more material on the Web and continue to be surprised at how people like some of the pieces that I thought were hardly worth saving.
-Since the computer makes it possible to create "sketches" relatively rapidly, it's possible to create far more pictures than there's any market for.
-In the past most of these surplus drawings would have been stored away on a CD and forgotten or even simply deleted.
-Now I can put them up on the WWW with little effort.
+Bolstered by the favorable response from visitors to my site in the past, I now put more illustrations on the Web and continue to be surprised at how people may choose this or that illustration for a book or magazine when I felt that piece of artwork was hardly worth saving.
+In the past such artwork would have been stored away and forgotten or even destroyed.
+Now I can put them up on the WWW with little effort and often have the joy of seeing them employed in a magazine or on a book cover.
 In effect art that would never have been seen can now be enjoyed by viewers.

 By the same token the numbers of viewers of my artwork is amazing, thanks to the Web.
 If I were trying to display my artwork locally, I’d be lucky if I had several hundred people view it.
 Today on the Internet, my main graphic art gallery has scored almost a million hits and my pictures have been viewed in even greater numbers.
 That order of magnitude is staggering.

-Do you have any “words of wisdom” for young artists?
+Do you have any “words of wisdom” for young illustrators?

-It’s a really hard task to make ends meet, especially when starting out, in any of
+It’s a really hard task to make ends meet as a magazine or book illustrator, especially

 Unfortunately there are few if any real patrons these days who will hire innovative artists.
 And large corporations tend to see graphic arts as sources of expensive clip art only suitable for selling toothpaste or cars; such attitudes don’t bode well for serious artists who are viewed by too many employers as just a step above the janitorial staff.

 My advice to budding artists: Don’t quit your day job and have another way to make a living.
-The arts seem to be headed toward hobby status.
+The art of book illustration seems to be headed toward hobby status.

 What books have you written?